o-ran-sc/o-du-l2/docs/api-docs.rst

 API-Docs
 **********

-This is the API-docs for e-release o-du/l2.
+This is the API-docs for F release o-du/l2.

 .. contents::
    :depth: 3